Santosh96736/IMDb_Top_250_Movies/README.md

 ## 🔑 Key Insights
 *  Highest Rated Movie: The Shawshank Redemption.

-*  Lowest Votes Movie: To Be or Not to Be.
+*  Lowest Voted Movie: To Be or Not to Be.

 *  Most Common Certificate: R dominates movie counts.

-*  Votes vs Ratings: Popular movies with best ratings don’t always get highest votes.
+*  Votes vs Ratings: Movies with the highest ratings don’t always receive the most votes, indicating quality doesn’t always equal popularity.

 *  Average Duration : 132 minutes